jina-ai/jina/docs/tutorials/new_executor.md

         **kwargs):
 ```

-If you want more information on how to use this decorator, refer to [the docs](https://docs.jina.ai/fundamentals/executor/executor-built-in-features/#handle-request-parameters).
+If you want more information on how to use this decorator, refer to {ref}`the documentation <executor-request-parameters>`.
 In this example, we want to call our `log` function on every request, so we don't specify any endpoint.

 Now we can add the logic for our function.
 First, we will print a line that displays some information.
 And then, we will save the details from our Documents: